 The Ritz Carlton Club Aspen Highlands

-The Little Nell ($679+) & its sister property, the Residences at The Little Nell, bills itself as “the only true ski-in ski-out hotel” at Aspen Mountain; other options will get you close, but none are right beside the lifts in the way Little Nell is.
-This hotel has been around a long time, & is an Aspen staple: you’ll find contemporary, state-of-the-art rooms with city or mountain views, fireplaces, marble bathrooms, & balconies ~ suites will give you in-room hot tubs or steam showers.
+The Little Nell & its sister property, Residences at The Little Nell, bills itself as “the only true ski-in ski-out hotel” at Aspen Mountain.
+Other options get you close, but none are right by the lifts like The Little Nell.
+This hotel has been around a long time, & is an Aspen staple: they have contemporary, state-of-the-art rooms with city or mountain views, fireplaces, marble bathrooms, & balconies ~ suites offer in-room hot tubs or steam showers.
 Add to that their high-end dining at Element 47, or popular Ajax Tavern, which is just steps from the slopes: & you’ve got apres-skiing at its finest, with great people-watching.

 Closest Ski Lift(s): Little Nell Lift & Silver Queen Gondola.

 The Little Nell & the Residences at the Little Nell are the ONLY two true ski-in ski-out properties in Aspen’s main town, & they’re at the base of “The Little Nell” lift.

 “MAGIC!!
 You’ll fall in love with The Little Nell!
 We fell in love with Aspen, & The Little Nell had a lot to do with that!
 The staff & service is exceptional ~ from the moment you arrive at the airport.
 The hotel is a perfect location for walking around the village, there’s ski in/out on Ajax, & car service is reliable + fast!
 Rooms are impeccable, the bar is cozy & lively, food is wonderful, & the wine bar is a special experience.

 2. The Ritz Carlton Club at Aspen Highlands = Great for Families